The Humble Designer

 Acknowledging this fact doesn’t take anything away from my talent or my passion for helping entrepreneurs discover their true brand.
 But sharing my design struggles keeps me humble.

-straight outta incompetence
+Straight outta incompetence

 I graduated from RISD straight into a recession and design jobs were scarce.
 After roofing houses for a couple of months I landed my first design job in a small print shop.
 The work consisted mostly of typesetting business forms and the occasional direct-mail postcard.
 I was frustrated because I felt this kind of mundane work was beneath my talents as a designer but, after a few screw-ups (like mistaking a 5,000 copy order for 50,000 copies) I began to realize that maybe there was more to learn from this first design job than I thought.
 The most valuable experiences that I took away were: interacting successfully with customers is part of being a designer, knowing how print production works is useful (many designers don’t have a clue how to prep a file for a printer), and that it’s just as important for a mundane business form to be well designed as it is for a glossy catalog.